gerardroche/sublime-php-grammar/README.md

 4. Type `php-grammar` and hit Return.
 The package will be downloaded to the appropriate directory.
 5. Restart Sublime Text to complete ins,rtallation.
 The features listed above should now be available.

+If you disable or remove this package, you will need to reenable the native PHP package manually.

 ### Manual installation

 1. Close Sublime Text.